Kraków Uprising (1944)

-The Kraków Uprising was a planned but never realized uprising of the Polish Resistance against the German occupation in the city of Kraków during World War II.
+The Kraków Uprising was a planned but unrealized uprising of the Polish Resistance against the German occupation in the city of Kraków during World War II.

 Background

 The summer of 1944 was a busy time for the Home Army (Armia Krajowa) – the largest underground organization in Poland.
 The Red Army was pushing the Wehrmacht towards the west, and the headquarters of AK decided to launch Operation Tempest (Plan Burza): a series of local uprisings, whose purpose was to seize control of cities and areas where German forces were preparing their defence against the Soviet Red Army, so that Polish underground civilian authorities could take power before the arrival of the Soviets.